aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/entity/xmlencoding/_index.md

 ---
 title: Entity.XmlEncoding
 second_title: Aspose.SVG for .NET API Reference
-description: Entity property.
+description: Entity XmlEncoding property.
 An attribute specifying as part of the text declaration the encoding of this entity when it is an external parsed entity.
 This is null otherwise
 type: docs
 weight: 70
 url: /net/aspose.svg.dom/entity/xmlencoding/